 Five hundred saves later, Rivera is clearly an inner-circle great.
 He leads all active pitchers in career ERA (2.30) and WHIP (1.02), his ERA+ is the best in major league history (197), and he ranks fourth in K-to-BB ratio (3.93).
 Rivera has eight sub-2.00 ERA seasons to his credit.
 In the postseason, he somehow gets better: 8-1, 0.77 ERA, 0.75 WHIP, 5.81 K/BB, 34 SV, 117.1 IP.
 He's recorded the final out in the World Series three times.

 It's difficult to make a serious argument on behalf of anyone else as the greatest closer of all-time.
 In fact, it's possible that no one in baseball history has ever been as good at anything.
-We don't have many reasons to discuss Rivera in this column because he eliminates all doubt, but today -- before the usual parade of Nats and Marlins -- let's tip the imaginary cap to No. 42.
+We don't have many reasons to discuss Rivera in this column because he eliminates all doubt, but today -- before the usual parade of Nats and Marlins -- let's tip the imaginary cap to No. 42.• Matt Lindstrom(notes) is on the DL (elbow), yet Florida manager Fredi Gonzalez still seems reluctant to replace him.
+Leo Nunez(notes) and Dan Meyer(notes) are the key members of the committee.
+This from the Miami Herald:

 Once Nunez shows the ankle is no longer a concern, Gonzalez said he would give him an opportunity to close.
 But Gonzalez also said that, with Matt Lindstrom on the disabled list until late July, he doesn't have a definitive closer.